wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 }
 ```

-After all the modifiations the `build.gradle` file should look like this:
+After all the modifiations, the `build.gradle` file should look like this:

 ```groovy
 buildscript {